The Racial Muslim: When Racism Quashes Religious Freedom

 book cover

-Reviewed by Moses Biney, Graduate Student, Religion
+Reviewed by Moses Biney, Department of Sociology

 The Racial Muslim by Sahar Aziz, a professor of law at Rutgers University Law School, interrogates how and why the United States of America, a country where religious freedom is a founding principle in law and societal norms, produces overt prejudice and discrimination against Muslims.
 “Muslims in the United States have found religious freedom in practice more myth than reality,” she writes (25).